alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-rule-on-believing-isa-has-a-father.md

 locale: en
 lang: en
 category: [prophets,fatwas]
-excerpt: They are either accusing Maryam of Zina, as the Jews did, or claiming that Jesus is the son of Allah, as the Christians do.
+summary: They are either accusing Maryam of Zina, as the Jews did, or claiming that Jesus is the son of Allah, as the Christians do.
 ---

 ### Question: